PF Flyers

-PF Flyers is an American brand of lifestyle shoes owned by Kassia Designs, LLC.
+P.F.
+Flyers is an American brand of lifestyle shoes owned by Kassia Designs, LLC.
 Founded in 1937 by B.F.
 Goodrich, it is one of the original American sneaker brands.

 History

 In 1933, inventor Hyman L. Witman and rubber manufacturing company B.F.
 Goodrich patented the "Posture Foundation" arch support insole, and began adding the new technology to its shoes.
 B.F.
-Goodrich shoes with Posture Foundation became known simply as "PF" in 1937.
+Goodrich shoes with Posture Foundation became known simply as "P.F." in 1937.
 In 1935, Canadian badminton player Jack Purcell designed a low, white-bleached badminton shoe made of canvas and rubber for B.F.
 Goodrich.
 Named after Purcell, it featured a blue "smile" across the toe of the shoe and provided more protection for the court.
-By 1944, PF Flyers released their first kids' collection, and created the slogan, "Run Faster, Jump Higher".
-Fashion trends in the 1940s and 1950s saw PF Flyers expand from gyms and ball fields to become fashionable active footwear; its main competitors were Converse and Keds.
-"Everything you do is more fun with PF" read one 1947 magazine ad.
-PF styles ranged from high- and low-top sport shoes to oxfords and moccasins "for work, relaxation and play".
-PF Flyers' women's line was released in 1948.
-In 1950, PF Flyers became standard issue for certain military outfits.
-1958 saw the first athlete to be endorsed by a shoe brand: All-star basketball player Bob Cousy of the Boston Celtics was chosen to market PF Flyers.
-PF Flyers also sponsored Jonny Quest when it ran from 1964 to 1965.
-By the 1960s, PF was one of the most popular shoes in America, with a 20% hold on all canvas sneakers sold, but struggled with industry changes in the early 1970s.
+By 1944, P.F.
+Flyers released their first kids' collection, and created the slogan, "Run Faster, Jump Higher".
+Fashion trends in the 1940s and 1950s saw P.F.
+Flyers expand from gyms and ball fields to become fashionable active footwear; its main competitors were Converse and Keds.
+"Everything you do is more fun with P.F." read one 1947 magazine ad.
+P.F. styles ranged from high- and low-top sport shoes to oxfords and moccasins "for work, relaxation and play".
+P.F.
+Flyers' women's line was released in 1948.
+In 1950, P.F.
+Flyers became standard issue for certain military outfits.
+1958 saw the first athlete to be endorsed by a shoe brand: All-star basketball player Bob Cousy of the Boston Celtics was chosen to market P.F.
+Flyers.
+P.F.
+Flyers also sponsored Jonny Quest when it ran from 1964 to 1965.
+By the 1960s, P.F. was one of the most popular shoes in America, with a 20% hold on all canvas sneakers sold, but struggled with industry changes in the early 1970s.